Sculpture of Italy in Russia under Catherine II the Great. Monument to Catherine II Monument to Catherine II in the city

 • How to get there

-On Ostrovsky Square in St. Petersburg in 1873, a monument to Empress Catherine II was unveiled in the center of Alexandrovskaya Square.
-From the day he was introduced to the public, all sorts of legends circulated around the monument, and city witters in every possible way made fun of the statue of the Russian autocrat.
-They said that the statues of the Empress's favorites on the pedestal indicate the size of their merits with gestures, and Derzhavin only makes a helpless gesture, that a treasure of enormous value is buried under the pedestal - a ring, which a certain high-ranking lady threw into the pit when laying it down.
+On Ostrovsky Square in St. Petersburg in 1873, in the center of the Alexander Square square, a monument to Empress Catherine II was unveiled.
+From the day it was presented to the public, all sorts of legends circulated around the monument, and the city's wits made fun of the statue of the Russian autocrat in every possible way.
+They said that the statues of the empress’s favorites on the pedestal gestured at the size of their merits, but Derzhavin just shrugged, that under the pedestal there was buried a treasure of enormous value - a ring that, when being laid, a certain high-ranking lady threw into the pit.
 As for the first story, it is fiction.
-Of all Catherine's favorites on the monument, there is only an image of G.A.
+Of all Catherine’s favorites, only G.A. is depicted on the monument.
 Potemkin.
-But the second legend seemed to be taken seriously - under Soviet rule, excavations were going to be carried out in the Catherine Garden.
+But they seemed to take the second legend seriously - under Soviet power, excavations were going to be carried out in the Catherine Garden.
 True, they were never started.

-Various curiosities and troubles constantly occurred with the monument to Catherine.
-Some details - chains, orders, swords - periodically disappeared, during restoration work, fragments of glass bottles were found in the crown on the head of the empress, a sword was pulled out of the hands of the sculpture of commander A. Suvorov several times, and the assassination attempts continue now, and once the jokers turned Catherine's outfit in a sailor's vest.
-Vandals were found in most cases.
-In the old days, chess players liked to gather in the Catherine Garden.
+Various oddities and troubles constantly occurred with the Catherine monument.
+Some details - chains, orders, swords - periodically disappeared; during restoration work, fragments of glass bottles were found in the crown on the empress's head; a sword was snatched from the hands of a sculpture of commander A. Suvorov several times, and attempts continue to this day; and once jokers turned Catherine's outfit in a sailor's vest.
+In most cases, vandals were found.
+In former times, chess players loved to gather in the Catherine Garden.

-The idea of installing the monument originated in 1860, 100 years after the accession of Catherine II.
+The idea of installing the monument arose in 1860, 100 years after the accession of Catherine II.
 The author of the monument is the artist M. Mikeshin.
-The granite pedestal is made of stone, which was delivered to the Neva embankment by water from the Karelian Isthmus.
-Then, granite was delivered to the site along specially laid railway tracks.
+The granite pedestal is made of stone that was delivered to the Neva embankment by water from the Karelian Isthmus.
+Then the granite was delivered to the site along specially laid railway tracks.

-The lower part of the pedestal is made of Putsalo quarry granite, the base and cornice are made of gray granite from the Yanisari quarry, and the pedestal is made of gray Snesquezalmi granite.
-The figures in the pedestal were cast by the bronze-casters of the Nichols & Plinke factory.
+The lower part of the pedestal is made of granite from the Putsalo quarry, the base and cornice are made of gray granite from the Janisari quarry, the pedestal is made of gray Sneskesalmi granite.
+The figures in the pedestal were cast by master bronze casters of the Nichols and Plinke factory.

-The cost of work on the construction of the monument was 316 thousand rubles.
+The cost of construction of the monument amounted to 316 thousand rubles.
 The production of commemorative medallions, the reconstruction of the square and the opening ceremony cost about 456 thousand rubles.
-The monument was manufactured and assembled in stages from 1862 to 1873.
+The monument was made and installed in stages from 1862 to 1873.
 The consecration ceremony took place in November 1873.

-Under Soviet rule, in the early 30s, the monument was planned to be dismantled, and a sculpture of Lenin was put in place of Catherine.
-Mount figures of 9 members of the Leninist Politburo into the pedestal.
+Under Soviet rule in the early 30s, it was planned to dismantle the monument and put a sculpture of Lenin in Catherine’s place.
+Figures of 9 members of Lenin's Politburo are mounted on the pedestal.

-Since 1988, the Catherine Garden has been taken under state protection.
-In the late 90s and early 2000s, the park was reconstructed and the layout of 1878 was returned.
+Since 1988, the Catherine Garden has been placed under state protection.
+In the late 90s and early 2000, the square was reconstructed and the 1878 layout was returned.

 The authorship of the monument belongs to the artists M. Mikeshin, A. Opekushin, M. Chizhov, architects D. Grim, V. Shterer.
 The height of the sculpture of Empress Catherine II is 4.35 m.
 In her hands is a laurel wreath and a scepter, at her feet is the crown of the Russian Empire.
-On the chest of the Empress is the Order of St. Andrew the First-Called.
-In the circle of the pedestal, the figures of the Empress's associates: statesman Alexei Orlov-Chesmensky, poet Gabriel Derzhavin, field marshal Peter Rumyantsev-Zadunaisky, commander Alexander Suvorov, statesman Grigory Potemkin, polar explorer Vasily Chichyagov, president of the Russian Academy of Arts Ekaterina Dashkova, President of the Russian Academy of Arts Yekaterina Bashkova , Prince Alexander Bezborodko.
+On the empress's chest is the Order of St. Andrew the First-Called.
+Around the pedestal are figures of the empress's associates: statesman Alexei Orlov-Chesmensky, poet Gabriel Derzhavin, field marshal Pyotr Rumyantsev-Zadunaisky, commander Alexander Suvorov, statesman Grigory Potemkin, polar explorer Vasily Chichyagov, president of the Russian Academy Ekaterina Dashkova, president of the Russian Academy of Arts Ivan Betskoy , Prince Alexander Bezborodko.

-It was planned to expand the memorial, but the Russian-Turkish war and other events of the reign of Emperor Alexander II prevented this.
+It was planned to expand the memorial, but the Russian-Turkish War and other events during the reign of Emperor Alexander II prevented this.
 Architect D. Grimm presented a project according to which bronze statues of prominent public and political figures of the era of her reign were to be located next to the monument to Catherine II.
-Among them should have been the playwright A.P.
+Among them should have been playwright A.P.
 Sumarokov, writer D.I.
 Fonvizin, Prosecutor General of the Senate A.A.
-Vyazemsky, Admiral of the Fleet F.F.
+Vyazemsky, Fleet Admiral F.F.
 Ushakov.

 On November 24 (December 6), 1873, a monument to Empress Catherine II was inaugurated in St. Petersburg on Alexandrinskaya Square (now Ostrovsky Square).

-In 1863, the Governor-General of St. Petersburg, Prince A.A.
-Suvorov turned to the emperor with a proposal to erect a monument in the park opposite the "Alexandria Theater ... and the Public Library, the institution of which belongs to the wise empress."
-Mikeshin drew up a new, more significant project, different from the model of 1861.
-By mid-August 1864, a new model of the monument was completed, having received the highest approval.
+In 1863, St. Petersburg Governor General Prince A.A.
+Suvorov turned to the emperor with a proposal to erect a monument in the park opposite the “Alexandria Theater... and the Public Library, the establishment of which belongs to the wise empress.”
+Mikeshin drew up a new, larger project, different from the 1861 model.
+By mid-August 1864, the new model of the monument was completed, having received the highest approval.

-The sculptor M.A.
+The sculptor M.A. worked on the model of the statue of Catherine.
 Chizhov.
-The figures of the leaders of Catherine's reign were sculpted by A.M.
+The figures of figures from Catherine's reign were sculpted by A.M.
 Opekushin.

-The bronze sculpture was cast at the Kohun bronze foundry (Nichols & Plinke).
-The architectural design of the monument was developed by the architect D.I.
+The bronze sculpture was cast at the Kohuna bronze foundry (Nichols and Plinke).
+The architectural design of the monument was developed by architect D.I.
 Grimm.
-According to his project, massive candelabra lanterns and a fence of the monument from laurel garlands were also made.
+According to his design, massive candelabra lanterns and a monument fence made of laurel garlands were also made.
 The ornamental details of the lanterns were made according to the drawings of the architect V.A.
-Schreter.
+Schröter.

-In June 1869, work began on the construction of the monument, while work was underway to create a public garden.
-Four years later, on November 24 (December 6), 1873, in an atmosphere of special solemnity, in the presence of the royal family, the opening of the monument to Empress Catherine II took place.
+In June 1869, work began on the construction of the monument, and at the same time work was underway to create a public garden.
+Four years later, on November 24 (December 6), 1873, in an atmosphere of special solemnity in the presence of the royal family, the opening of the monument to Empress Catherine II took place.

-The colossal statue of the Empress, dressed in a long, cascading mantle in heavy folds, is installed on a bell-shaped pedestal.
+The colossal statue of the empress, dressed in a long robe flowing in heavy folds, is installed on a bell-shaped pedestal.

 At the base of the monument to Catherine II there are figures of prominent figures of Russia of the second half of the 18th century: diplomat, Prince A.A.
-Beardless; educator I.I.
+Bezborodko; educator I.I.
 Betskoy; President of the Russian Academy, Princess E.R.
 Dashkova; poet and statesman G.R.
 Derzhavin; General-in-Chief, Count A.G.
-Orlov-Chesmensky; General Field Marshal, Prince G.A.
-Potemkin-Tavrichesky; Field Marshal, Count P.A.
+Orlov-Chesmensky; Field Marshal General, Prince G.A.
+Potemkin-Tavrichesky; Field Marshal General, Count P.A.
 Rumyantsev-Zadunaisky; Generalissimo A.V.
 Suvorov-Rymniksky; Admiral V.Ya.
 Chichagov.

 P.A.
 Rumyantsev-Zadunaisky, G.A.
 Potemkin, A.V.
 Suvorov